JonatasAlves9/seed_ui/website/versioned_docs/version-1.2.0/contributing.md

 ## Reporting Bugs

-React Native Elements is used by many people, in fact they're over 9000 persons using it in their projects.
+Seed UI is used by many people, in fact they're over 9000 persons using it in their projects.
 With that many use cases, bugs are sure to come up from time to time.
 We release almost every two weeks, so sometimes we may accidentally miss something along the way.
 When you think you've found a bug